unlight/asmt-javascript-questions/README.md

 - What better in your opinion - one-way or two-way data binding, why?
 What is better to use (prefer) in Angular?
 - What performance optimization techniques do you know in AngularJS?
 - Describe lifecycle of directive in AngularJS?
+- What are general recipes for optimizing Angular application?

 ### Interview
 - How do you rate candidates?
 What skills do you rate as the most important for the company?